When Brits did Bonfire Night bigger than Halloween

-For Brits in the 1950s and 1960s, there was only one big event in late autumn to get excited about and that was Bonfire Night.
-Halloween as it is today, in all its commercial glory, was still a uniquely American festivity.
+For Brits in the 1950s and 1960s, there was one big event in late autumn that we got really excited about, and that was Bonfire Night.

 In 21st century Britain, Bonfire Night is celebrated at an organised event with plenty of precautions in place.
 But let’s forget professional firework displays and safety barriers for a moment and remember when the 5th of November was a truly hands-on affair.
 When all you had to rely was common sense… and a bit of luck!